Skip to content

 • Connect streams, selections, and prompts.

-• Open advanced channel controls for prompt inclusion, switches, lookback, and granularity.
+• Open advanced stream controls for prompt inclusion, lookback, and granularity.

-• Keep Asset Blocks limited to asset identity, enabled/paused state, latest-data review, and exchange links.
+• Keep Asset Blocks limited to asset identity, enabled/paused state, and exchange links.

 • Use global prompts, global prompts with per-asset prompt configurations, or asset-specific-only prompts.